Your Own Real Estate Crowdfunding vs Third-Party Platforms

 By sharing a campaign on social media and other online platforms, individuals and businesses can reach a wider audience and potentially attract additional investors or backers.

-This is mainly consistent regardless of the platform you use, or whether it’s a third-party platform or your own.
+This is mainly consistent regardless of the platform you use, whether it’s a third party or your own platform.

 Here’s more on how crowdfunding works and why you need it!